 Prior to this rebranding, The American Express Gold Card lacked compared to other mid-tier cards.
 The recent changes have shifted my thinking though, and this card comes with a pretty handsome repertoire of skills and perks:

-- 4x points on spending at US restaurants
+- 4x points on spending at restaurants worldwide

 - 4x points on spending at US supermarkets (up to $25,000)